 Matcha cultivars

-The most important Matcha cultivars
+The most important matcha cultivars

 1. Saemidori – The Gentle One

-Taste: mild, sweet, hardly any bitterness
+Taste: mild, sweetish, hardly any bitterness

 Color: rich, intense jade green